 When creating the Empathy Map, we discovered a lot of pain points and dissatisfaction in regards to our heroes’ experiences when they used other common banking services.
 The main issues included difficulty understanding the out-of-date designs of the service.
 To improve this, we had to gain a better understanding of our customers, their expectations and needs.

-Our characters were eager to use non-banking types of solutions.
+Our characters were eager to use neo banking types of solutions.
 They were also advised to try alternative options by their friends, who were already using these kind of products.

-During this phase, we merged the observations collected in the earlier stages into a document called User Journey Map (UJM).
+During this phase, we merged the observations collected in the earlier stages into a document called Customer Journey Map (CJM).

-The UJM, created by UXDA, is based on bUP (Business, User, Product) and is specifically tailored for the development of financial solutions.
+The CJM, created by UXDA, is based on bUP (Business, User, Product) and is specifically tailored for the development of financial solutions according to financial UX design methodology.

 Our goal was to learn about the essence of what exactly the users were expecting from the banking app, what kind of feelings they would experience when they used it, and their main usage paths, along with business objectives, KPI's and an action plan.
 Being able to see the whole picture helped us to create a detailed step-by-step product experience that would satisfy the needs of both the users and the business in the best possible way.